Thursday, December 4, 2025

 In the following notes I am only going to list stocks showing as cheap using the historical high dividend yields (P/Hi) and historical median dividend yields (P/Med).

 I follow 19 stocks in the Consumer Discretionary category.
-Two of these stocks (11%) are showing as cheap by the historically high dividend yield.
-They are Magna International Inc. (TSX-MG, NYSE-MGA), and Molson Coors Canada (TSX-TPX.B, NYSE-TAP).
-There is no change from last month.
+One of these stocks (5%) are showing as cheap by the historically high dividend yield.
+It is Molson Coors Canada (TSX-TPX.B, NYSE-TAP).
+Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF) and Magna International Inc. (TSX-MG, NYSE-MGA has been removed from this list.

 Nine (47%) of Consumer Discretionary are showing cheap by historical median dividend yield.
 They are BRP Inc (TSX-DOO, NASDAQ-DOOO), Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF), Goodfellow Inc (TSX-GDL, OTC-GFELF), High Liner Foods (TSX-HLF, OTC-HLNFF), Leon's Furniture (TSX-LNF, OTC-LEFUF), Linamar Corporation (TSX-LNR, OTC-LIMAF), Magna International Inc. (TSX-MG, NYSE-MGA), Molson Coors Canada (TSX-TPX.B, NYSE-TAP), and Richelieu Hardware Ltd (TSX-RCH, OTC-RHUHF).
 There is no change from last month.

 I follow 13 Consumer Staples stocks.
-No stocks (0%) are showing as cheap by the historically high dividend yield.
-There is no change from last month.
+One stocks (8%) are showing as cheap by the historically high dividend yield.
+I t is Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF).
+Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF) has been added to this list.

-Nine stocks (69%) are showing cheap by historical median dividend yield.
-These are Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF), Andrew Peller Ltd (TSX-ADW.A, OTC-ADWPF), Empire Company Ltd (TSX-EMP.A, OTC-EMLAF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), KP Tissue Inc (TSX-KPT, NYSE-KPTSF), Lassonde Industries (TSX (LAS.A, OTC-LSDAF), Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF), Metro Inc (TSX-MRU, OTC-MTRAF), and Saputo Inc. (TSX-SAP, OTC-SAPIF).
-There is no change from last month.
+Eight stocks (62%) are showing cheap by historical median dividend yield.
+These are Alimentation Couche-Tard (TSX-ATD.B, OTC-ANCUF), Andrew Peller Ltd (TSX-ADW.A, OTC-ADWPF), Empire Company Ltd (TSX-EMP.A, OTC-EMLAF), Jamieson Wellness Inc (TSX-JWEL, OTC-JWLLF), KP Tissue Inc (TSX-KPT, NYSE-KPTSF), Lassonde Industries (TSX-LAS.A, OTC-LSDAF), Metro Inc (TSX-MRU, OTC-MTRAF) and Saputo Inc. (TSX-SAP, OTC-SAPIF).
+Maple Leaf Foods Inc (TSX-MFI, OTC-MLFNF) has been removed from this list.

 I follow Six Health Care stocks.
 None of these stocks (0%) is showing as cheap by the historically high dividend yield.
 Medtronic PCL (NYSE-MDT) has been removed from this list.